Amazon · AWS Acceptable Use Policy · View original document ↗

 See all platforms with this clause type →

-No Export Violations.
-You may not use the Services in a manner that violates applicable export control laws and regulations, including U.S. Export Administration Regulations (EAR) and economic sanctions programs administered by the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC).
+You may not use the Services in any manner that would violate applicable export control laws and regulations, including the Export Administration Regulations (EAR) and economic sanctions regulations administered by the U.S. Office of Foreign Assets Control (OFAC).

 Regulatory citations, enforcement risk, and due diligence action items.